sayedmhussein/WeeControl/README.md

 ## Installation instructions
 This project code depend on many nuget packages, so ensure to restore the packages before running the servers.

-##Operating instructions
+## Operating instructions
-**Not Ready**
-“What is this?
+<del>“What is this?
 Where does this go?”
-Now is the time to demystify any assumptions around how to use your project.
+Now is the time to demystify any assumptions around how to use your project.</del>

 ## A list of files included
-**Not Ready**
-Contingent upon how large your source code is, you may opt to not include the file tree, however you can still explain how to traverse through your code.
+<del>Contingent upon how large your source code is, you may opt to not include the file tree, however you can still explain how to traverse through your code.
 For example, how is your code modularized?
 Did you use the MVC (Model, View, Controller) method?
 Did you use a Router system?
-Just a few questions to consider when detailing your file structure.
+Just a few questions to consider when detailing your file structure.</del>

 ## Copyright and licensing information
-**Not Ready**
-In order to let others know what they can and cannot do with your code, it is important to include a software license in your project.
+<del>In order to let others know what they can and cannot do with your code, it is important to include a software license in your project.
 If you opt out of using a license then the default copyright laws will apply and you will retain all rights to your source code and no one may reproduce, distribute, or create derivative works from your work.
-Hence the reason licenses are critical and highly recommended for open source projects.
+Hence the reason licenses are critical and highly recommended for open source projects.</del>

 ## Contact information for the distributor or programmer
 You can contact me on my email at <sayed.hussein@gmx.com>.